isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 The internet can be a bountiful resource for the family historian.
 Books such as Marelli’s *@ home with your ancestors.com* (2007) and *Family history on the net* (2007) offer useful genealogy related links and websites.

 A popular first-stop for genealogy research on the web is FamilySearch,14 one of the largest genealogy services in the world, with millions of family history records available free online.
 FamilySearch is a service provided by The Church of Jesus Christ of Latter-day Saints.
 They also run over 4,500 family history centres in 70 countries including a chapter on Singapore, which may be worth a visit.
 Unfortunately much of the rich family history found on the net is mainly for nonAsians.
 However, there are some websites that serve the local community.
-One such site is the portal of the National Archives of Singapore at <a href="https://www.nas.gov.sg/archivesonline/">https://www.nas.gov.sg/archivesonline/</a>. </div>It is a gateway to the records, photographs, maps and private collections of the archives in Singapore.
+One such site is the portal of the National Archives of Singapore at <a href="https://www.nas.gov.sg/archivesonline/">https://www.nas.gov.sg/archivesonline/</a>.
+It is a gateway to the records, photographs, maps and private collections of the archives in Singapore.
 To get the most out of its extensive records, a visit to the National Archives is a definite must as a number of its records are not available online in full-text.
 Another key organisation is the newly formed Genealogy Society Singapore15 which has helped a number of Singaporeans to trace their roots all the way back to Xiamen and Hainan.

 #### **Ghosts in the Attic**